tensorflow/ranking/docs/api_docs/python/tfr/keras/layers/FlattenList.md

 By default, the config only contains the input shape that the layer was built with.
-If you're writing a custom layer that creates state in an unusual way, you should override this method to make sure this state is already created when Keras attempts to load its value upon model loading.
+If you're writing a custom layer that creates state in an unusual way, you should override this method to make sure this state is already created when TF-Keras attempts to load its value upon model loading.

 <!-- Tabular view -->
  <table class="responsive fixed orange">
 <colgroup><col width="214px"><col></colgroup>
 <tr><th colspan="2">Returns</th></tr>